20 of 40 Under Contract —Farm or Live With Mountain Views on 40 acres

 Spend the weekends here or the rest of your life.
 The mountain ranges are gorgeous in the background.
 Amenities are minutes away in Willcox along with being so close to a wonderful town.
 Enjoy the local wineries, culture and build your new community of friends.

-TBD E Arzberger Rd Lot B
+TBD E Arzberger Rd Lot A and B

 Lot Square Footage